WorkflowGen Documentation

 Use Traefik

 Traefik is a reverse proxy that handles routing, TLS termination, and load balancing, among other things.
 It's available as a container and you can use it in front of the WorkflowGen container.
-For more information about Traefik, see .
+For more information about Traefik, see its documentation page.

 Use Azure Application Gateway

 In Azure, you can use the Application Gateway service in order to get a TLS connection for domains that you own.
-See the Microsoft article to get you started.
+See the Overview of TLS termination and end to end TLS with Application Gateway Microsoft article to get you started.

 Kubernetes